 Choral Blend: Sound or Sensation?
-A Phenomenological Investigation in to Conservatoire Vocal Students' Experience of Ensemble Singing
+An Interpretative Phenomenological Analysis of Conservatoire Training Students' Perceptions of Ensemble Singing.

 With an interest in quality assurance, James is a reviewer for QAA Scotland and MUSIQUE.
 His teaching at the RCS is diverse and ranges from delivering Vocal Skills lectures to BEd students, to Portfolio Musician seminars for Undergraduate Vocal Studies students, through to supervising and marking academic writing to Masters' level.
 He has also facilitated workshop performances in the RCS' innovative Introduction to Collaborative Practice module.